KDE/digikam-doc/getting_started/installation.rst

 .. note::

-    If your computer is at the lower end of the CPU and RAM requirements, you should use both :ref:`Small Thumbnails Resolution <thumbnails_resolution>` and :ref:`Loading Embedded Preview <preview_settings>` features to help reduce preview lag.

-Use large thumbnail size for high screen resolution Settings:View:Icon view font
+    If your computer is at the lower end of the CPU and RAM requirements, you can reduce preview lag by adjusting two digiKam configuration settings.
+To access these settings under Linux, select :menuselection:`Settings --> Configure digiKam...` from the menu-bar.
+(Under MacOS you instead select :menuselection:`digiKam --> Preferences...` from the menu-bar.)
+The configuration options are separated into categories displayed on independent pages.
+To minimize preview lag, uncheck the **Use large thumbnail size for high screen resolution** option on the *Configure/Views/Icons* page, and select the **Preview shows embedded view if possible (faster)** option on the *Configure/Views/Preview* page.

 - **Monitors**: Although the application can be used on a single screen, using multiple screens will improve the experience especially when reviewing items.